loginom/loginom-help-en-omegat/data/processors/preprocessing/smoothing.md

 It provides a list of the numerical fields included into the input table.
 It is required to provide checkboxes for the fields series of which are to be smoothed.
 Then it is possible to set the smoothing method in the "processing method" column for each selected field:

 * The Hodrick-Prescott filter has two interrelating parameters (simultaneous editing of parameters is excluded).
 Radio buttons switch to editing of one of them:
    * Lambda is the main filter coefficient with increase of which the series smoothing increases as well (if Lambda → ∞, the final series becomes the linear trend, and if Lambda = 0, the series matches the source series).
-It can take the real values in the range [0.0625, 1026598E+8] at 0.1 intervals.
+It can take the real values in the range of [0.0625, 1026598E+8] at 0.1 intervals.
 1026598E+8 value was calculated on the basis of the maximum values of the Smoothing Period.
-   * The smoothing period: the real value in the range [2, 20000] at 0.1 intervals.
+   * The smoothing period: the real value in the range of [2, 20000] at 0.1 intervals.
 Default value - 39.7 (it is calculated on the basis of the default Labmba value that is equal to 1600).
 * Wavelet smoothing: the wavelet type is defined by the radio button (Daubechies, Coiflet and CDF 9/7).
 Settings of all wavelets are identical:
    * Wavelet order defines the smoothness of the recovered data series: the lower the parameter value, the more expressed "outliers" are observed, and vice versa, the "outliers" will be smoothed when the parameter values are high.
 For the Daubechies wavelet this parameter can take values from 1 to 10, for the Coiflet wavelet - from 1 to 5, and this parameter is not used by CDF 9/7 wavelet.
    * Bounds extension: the method is used to eliminate distortions on the series bounds while smoothing: